 In general, I doubt that there are any "perfect" web hosting companies around.
 Note that even if you are prepared to pay a huge price for your hosting needs, it does not guarantee that your host is any good.
 This is an interesting industry where a high price does not necessarily yield quality hosting and support.

-On the other hand, one thing you can probably be sure of is that you will not get top-notched support if you only pay (say) $5 a month.
-At that price, which company can afford to hire enough good help to cater to all its users?
+On the other hand, one thing you can probably be sure of is that you will not get top-notched support if you only pay rock bottom prices.
+When the price charged is extremely low, which company can afford to hire enough good help to cater to all its users?